structurizr/dsl/docs/cookbook/dynamic-view-parallel/README.md

 Dynamic views can also be used to show parallel sequences of interactions, to indicate some degree of concurrency.
 To do this, you can use the DSL block syntax `{` and `}` to define parallel sequences.

-__Note: this syntax is currently unreleased, and only available if building the DSL parser from source.__

 ```
 workspace {